LAUNCH YOUR CAREER

 Preference will be given to those with Advanced Open Water dive certification and higher, those with boat diving experience, and those with ocean diving experience.

 All dive gear (excluding tanks) must be provided by the intern.
-This means: BCD, regulator, mask, fins, snorkel, wetsuit, weights, and gloves.
+This means: BCD, regulator, mask, fins, snorkel, dive computer, wetsuit, weights, and gloves.

-Upon selection, candidates will be required to provide a dive physical, dive certifications and log-books, proof of DAN insurance, and proof of CPR/First Aid training.
+Upon selection, candidates will be required to provide a dive physical, dive certifications, and log-books as well as proof of active dive insurance, active CPR/First Aid certification, active Oxygen Administration certification, and proof of regulator purchase/servicing.